amitrke/rke-firebase-functions/README.md

 - **`onFileDelete`**: A function triggered by Cloud Storage when a file is deleted.
 It removes the file's metadata from Firestore.

 ## Deployment

+For detailed deployment instructions, please see the [Deployment Guide](DEPLOYMENT.md).

 To deploy the functions to Firebase, run the following command from the `functions` directory: